Lowering fleet insurance costs

 How does the Virus outbreak affect vehicle fleet insurance?

 With many business operating fleets like vehicle rental agencies and businesses that own fleets of vehicles for their employees to use.
-The need for the many different levels and kind of road risk cover is no longer valid until the lockdowns end for these organisations.
+The need for the different levels and kind of road risk cover is no longer valid until the lockdowns end for these organisations.

 Why should a business owner reduce their vehicle fleet insurance cover now